Slurpas/Elemental-Weaknesses/CONTRIBUTING.md

 4. Coordinate disclosure timeline

 ### Security Guidelines
-- Never commit sensitive data (API keys, passwords)
+- **Never commit sensitive data** (API keys, passwords, secrets)
+- **Always use environment variables** for configuration
 - Always validate user input
 - Use parameterized queries
 - Follow the principle of least privilege
 - Keep dependencies updated
+- Test for common vulnerabilities

+### Privacy Considerations
+- Analytics data is stored locally and gitignored
+- No personal data is collected
+- IP addresses are hashed for privacy
+- Consider privacy implications of new features

 ## 📚 Resources